10 Signs You’re Smarter Than You Realize

 You have lots of self-control

 Intelligent people tend to have strong self-control and can resist making impulsive decisions.
 A group of psychologists from Yale and other universities tested this in 2009 with a study published in Psychological Science.
 They tested how self-control relates to intelligence by giving participants intelligence tests and offering them reward money.
 The participants could choose to be paid immediately, or wait longer and be paid a higher amount.
 The people who chose to wait for the money tended to have the better scores on the test.
 If you have a strong tendency to weigh all of your options, and can resist making impulsive decisions, it might be time to embrace your inner genius.
-Check out the scientifically proven ways to look smarter.

 According to a University of Pennsylvania study, intelligent people tend to be willing to see things from other people’s perspectives rather than simply accepting one viewpoint as valid.
 They formulate their opinions after careful consideration of multiple viewpoints, rather than simply making snap judgments.
 They tend to be open to new concepts and ideas, which contributes to their intelligence.
 This doesn’t mean, however, that they are gullible or easily swayed from their own opinions.
 In fact, open-minded people are more likely to confidently stand by their own opinions, less likely to be manipulated.
 Find out the 20 phrases smart people never use.